wp-plugins/remote-content-shortcode/readme.txt

 2. Displaying the contents of a PHP file from the WordPress Plugin Subversion Repository using SyntaxHighlighter.

 == Changelog ==
+= 1.1 =
+* CSS selectors for filtering and removal.
+* Regular expression replacement support.
+* Support for `strip_tags`.
+* Added attribute to allow caching to be disabled.

 = 1.0 =
 Initial version.